kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 ```

 ## QSIRecon (`qsirecon/`) 🚧
 QSIPrep derivatives are passed to QSIRecon for reconstruction, including ODF/FOD reconstruction, tractography, Fixel estimation and regional connectivity.
+Please see their [webpage](https://qsirecon.readthedocs.io/en/latest/) for a detailed description of the derivatives.

 ## SyMRI (`symri/`)
 [SyMRI](https://syntheticmr.com/products/symri-neuro/) is proprietary software for quantitative MRI.
 For HBCD it is used to generate synthetic contrast weighted images derived from measures of the absolute properties of [QALAS](https://pubmed.ncbi.nlm.nih.gov/25526880/) brain images.
 These outputs are then minimally preprocessed by [qMRI Postproc](#qmri-postproc-qmri_postproc).
 Files include synthetic T1w and T2w images (`sub-<label>_ses-<label>_acq-QALAS_<T1w|T2w>.nii.gz`), derived relaxometry maps (`sub-<label>_ses-<label>_acq-QALAS_T2map.nii.gz`).